 Outputs the user's GPU info - vendor, for example: NVIDIA Corporation, Apple Inc., Qualcomm, and GPU model, for example: GeForce GTX 1060 3GB/PCIe/SSE2, Apple A9 GPU, Adreno (TM) 330.

 Set screen resolution factor for the rendered canvas.
-Set this value higher than 1 to improve quality, 1 - default screen scale on non-retina displays.
+Set > 1 to improve quality, < 1 to improve performance.
+1 is the default screen scale on both retina (aka HiDPI) and non-retina displays.

 Detect gamepad devices connected to or disconnected from your system.
 When a new gamepad device found, the puzzles specified in the "once connected do" slot are triggered.
 When the device disconnected, the puzzles specified in the "once disconnected do" slot are triggered.
 In any case the value "gamepad index" is set and returns the device index.